tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 `customer_token` and `amount` can get from response `event.data.object`.

-If you develop follow the TDD process, here should code the test first like this
+If your development follow the TDD process, here should code the test first like this

 ```ruby spec/requests/create_payment_on_successful_charge_spec.rb
 describe "Create payment on successful charge" do